 What is the relationship between the information system and decision making?
 How can an information system influence an organization’s effectiveness?
 This article defines the information system and how it aids decision making to reach an organization’s goals.

-The rapid pace of urban development in the information age is made possible by computer-based information systems.
+Computer-based information systems make the rapid pace of urban development in the information age possible.
 Middle level and upper-level managers benefit a lot from the outputs of a well-designed and efficient information system.
 In a highly competitive world, information systems define the winners and the losers in many areas: economic, political, social, among others.

 But what is an information system?
-How can managers make effective use of it in their decision-making activities?
+How can managers effectively use it in their decision-making activities?

 Definition of Information System